3.3.4 Review of entitlement approaching the end of the second entitlement period

 -

-whether the worker’s impairment resulting from an injury is likely to be permanent
+whether the worker’s degree of impairment resulting from an injury is likely to be permanent

 -